browserify/browserify/README.markdown

 If `ext` is 'post', execute the wrapper on the entire bundle.

+If `ext` is 'pre', call the wrapper function with the bundle object before the source is generated.

 If `ext` is an object, pull the extension from `ext.extension` and the wrapper function `fn` from `ext.wrapper`.
 This makes it easy to write plugins like [fileify](https://github.com/substack/node-fileify).